texas-robocamp/texas-robocamp.github.io/tutorials/bonus/bonus_tutorial_intro.md

 permalink: bonus_tutorial_intro.html
 ---

 Texas RoboCamp welcomes campers with multiple levels of experience.
 As a result, some of you are probably ahead of the group.
 That's okay!

 We invite you to try challenging interesting stuff with your robot.

+For groups who are way ahead, we'd like you to <u>start</u> your journey by learning to use git.
+Proceed to the [git tutorial](/git.html).

 ## Line Following Race